The Large Heath is a sedentary resident with one brood which flies from June to early to mid August, but it’s largely over by the end of July.

 Although colonies in Britain north of Yorkshire can be very large, with populations up to 15,000, the ones in Yorkshire are usually very small.
 However the species can survive well at very low densities and there may be colonies that haven’t been noticed yet.
 Mobility is generally low and adults stay within very small areas, although on the open areas of Thorne Moors the species is subject to wind-blow. lt also appears that populations exist in networks, with occasional mixing between adjacent colonies, but natural colonisation or re-colonisation seems slow.

 The Large Heath was more widely distributed in past than today, especially in the Humberhead Levels, the valley of the River Hull, the North York Moors and the Pennines.
 Before the first Holderness Drainage Acts of the 1760s the Hull Valley was a huge marsh, mainly too wet to be farmed.
-The Humberhead Levels cover the floodplain associated with the rivers which run into the Humber near Goole, including the Trent, Ouse, Aire and Derwent, draining around one-sixth of England and in the 1700s the Large Heath would have been found over all over the floodplain in large numbers.
+The Humberhead Levels cover the floodplain associated with the rivers which run into the Humber near Goole, including the Trent, Ouse, Aire and Derwent, draining around one-sixth of England, and in the 1700s the Large Heath would have been found over all over the floodplain in large numbers.
 Based on its legacy distributional extent it was probably one of the most common butterflies to be found in Northern England prior to drainage.